stasostyk/phisics/README.md

 #### P.S.
 If you find any easter eggs, shhhh!

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa] under its owner, Stanislaw Ostyk-Narbutt.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]